A NUMA-Aware Provably-Efficient Task-Parallel Platform Based on the Work-First Principle

-With work-first, the first spawned child always executes by the same worker who enters the spawning parent, and thus we do not specify locality hint for the first spawn.
-By default, the runtime always pins the worker who started the root computation at the first core on the first socket and thus implicitly the first spawned child always executes at the first virtual place (at \texttt{p0} in the code).
+\anote{elaborate on this} With continuation-stealing, the first spawned child is always executed by the same worker who executes the corresponding \spawn, and thus we do not specify a locality hint for the first spawn.
+By default, the runtime always pins the worker who started the root computation at the first core on the first socket and thus implicitly the first spawned child always executes at the first virtual place (at \code{p0} in the code).
 If the user had specified a locality hint for the first spawned child that differs from where the parent is executing, the spawned child will obtain the user-specified locality, but will not get moved to the specified socket immediately.
-Rather, the computation may get moved later as steals occur according to the mechanisms described in \secref{runtime}.
+Rather, the computation may get moved later as steals occur according to the lazy work pushing mechanism described in \secref{runtime}.

 In order to benefit from the locality hints, one should allocate the data on the same socket that the computation belongs to.
 In this example, one should allocate the physical pages mapped in the $i^{th}$ quarters of the $in$ and $tmp$ arrays from the socket corresponding to the $i^{th}$ virtual place.
-We have developed library functions that allow the application code to do this easily at memory allocation time, but they are simply accomplished by calling the underlying \texttt{mmap} and \texttt{mbind} system calls that Linux OS provides.
+We have developed library functions that allow the application code to do this easily at memory allocation time, but they are simply accomplished by calling the underlying \code{mmap} and \code{mbind} system calls that Linux OS provides.

-The added locality API still allows for the processor-oblivious model.
-The same code can run on different numbers of socket, provided that the virtual places are initialized appropriately.
-Moreover in \secref{eval}, we show that \NUMAWS works well regardless the number of sockets an application runs on.

 The API described is an idealized API, which requires compiler support.
 In our current implementation, we manually hand compiled the application code by explicitly invoking runtime functions to indicate the place specifications.
-The transformation from the idealized API to the runtime calls is quite mechanical and can easily be done with a compiler.
+The transformation from the idealized API to the runtime calls is quite mechanical and can easily be done by a compiler.

 \subsecput{runtime}{Modifications to the Scheduler}